Computational Pathology: A Survey Review and The Way Forward: Data Collection for CPath

-Our survey of past works in the literature reveals some trends in CoPath datasets.
-Currently, the majority of datasets presented in the literature for CAD tool development are small-scale datasets \cite{35}, using a small number of images, images from a small number of pathology laboratories, or both.
-Examples of these smaller datasets include a dataset with 596 WSIs (401 training, 195 testing) from four centres for breast cancer detection \cite{237} and the BACH2018 dataset, which has 500 ROI images (400 training, 100 testing) and 40 WSIs (30 training, 10 testing) \cite{2}.
+Our survey of past works in the literature reveals some trends in CPath datasets.
+Currently, the majority of datasets presented in the literature for CAD tool development are small-scale datasets \cite{35}, using a small number of images, and/or images from a small number of pathology laboratories.
+Examples of these smaller datasets include a dataset with 596 WSIs (401 training, 195 testing) from four centres for breast cancer detection \cite{237} and the Breast Cancer Histology (BACH2018) dataset, which has 500 ROI images (400 training, 100 testing) and 40 WSIs (30 training, 10 testing) \cite{2}.
 Although curating a dataset from fewer pathology laboratories may be simpler, these smaller scale datasets may not be able to effectively generalize to data from other pathology centres \cite{48,280}.
-An example of this can be seen in which data from different pathology centres are clustered disjointly in a t-SNE representation demonstrated in \cite{373}.
-Another alternative was proposed in \cite{saldanha2022swarm}, using a Swarn learning technique multiple AI models can be trained on different small data sets separately and then unified into one central model.
+An example of this can be seen in which data from different pathology centres are clustered disjointly in a t-distributed stochastic neighbor embedding (t-SNE) representation demonstrated in \cite{373}.
+Another alternative was proposed in \cite{saldanha2022swarm}: using a swarm learning technique multiple AI models were trained on different small data sets separately and then unified into one central model.

 Additionally, stain variations, slide artifacts, and variation of disease prevalence may sufficiently shift the feature space such that a deep learning model may not sustain high performance on unseen data in new settings \cite{280,Willemink_2020}.
 As artifacts in WSIs are inevitable, with some artifacts, such as ink mark-up on glass slides, being an important part of the pathology workflow \cite{Ali_2019}, the ability of CAD tools to become robust to these artifacts through exposure to a diverse set of images is an important consideration.